voxels/ToyPhotoGallery/README.md

 *ToyPhotoGallery* implements the design for a Google code interview that shows a photo gallery transitioning into a preview view.
 All work was authored, without referencing proprietary code, during the week provided.

-> video of the transition

-The transition is achieved by...

 In order to achieve an example reflecting a typical production application's functions, the gallery's photos are archived in a remote repository, rather than on device.
 Clean UX transitions for most apps must exist within the contexts of fetching paged results, cacheing sized copies, securing connections, reachability, and other concerns.

 For the purpose of this exercise, given the time constraints, the model controllers are representative of the foundation needed to support common activities by a mobile application.

 *ToyPhotoGallery* uses a variation of the MVVM design pattern to acheieve the gallery view controller design.
-An object graph is included below:

-> description of object graph

 More detail about the examples of [techniques](#code-examples) is offered in the section below.